 Here is information about testing your child care facility for drinking water contaminants:

 Lead is a highly toxic metal that can be found in paint and drinking water and may cause serious and permanent health problems.
 Children and pregnant women are at special risk for lead poisoning.
 There is no safe level of lead in the body, but lead poisoning can be prevented.
+Learn more about lead hazards and how to prevent lead poisoning

-Parents, Caregivers and Expecting Parents
+Parents, Expecting Parents and Caregivers

 During pregnancy, lead can increase the risk of miscarriage and cause babies to be born too early, too small, or with learning or behavior problems.